centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 **Don't touch files where the filename starts with `dist.*`.
 That are default files and templates, partially used as fallback or within automated tests.
 Follow the below instructions to get this tool correctly up and running.**

-1. Download the ZIP archive including the latest release version [Click here to download](//drive.google.com/file/d/11GVg57RhVx7ddFJK8RzH09FNIS5khujq/view).
-2. Extract all the zip archive contents into your WHMCS root folder.
+{% include whmcs-bundle-upgrade.md %}

-3. In your WHMCS Admin Area, go to `Configuration > System Settings > Addon Modules`, then click on `Activate` next to the `CNIC Migrator` listing.
+Finally, navigate to `Configuration > System Settings > Addon Modules` in your WHMCS Admin Area, then click on `Activate` next to the `CNIC Migrator` listing.

 ### Re-Configure WHMCS